Save up to $1,322 on our trips! Limited spots. Book Now.

 The Dark Hedges

-This row of beech trees was featured as the King’s Road in HBO’s Game of Thrones, leading to an increased tourist footfall in the area.
+This row of beech trees was recently featured as The King’s Road in HBO’s Game of Thrones, which led to an increased tourist footfall to the area.
 Picturesque and brooding, these trees are a perfect stop on any Northern Irish road trip.

 Seamus Heaney HomePlace